illhyhl1111/LearningBySketching/README.md

 ### Generate guidance stroke

-To train our model with the CLEVR and STL-10 datasets, you must first generate guidance strokes.
+To train our model with the CLEVR and STL-10 datasets, you must first generate or download guidance strokes.

 1. Downloading pre-generated strokes from:
    - CLEVR: [link](https://drive.google.com/file/d/1n7cjl5yGaUaeXKURJMwTWGeID-kzKqv_/view?usp=share_link)